openconfig/gnmic/docs/global_flags.md

 ### tls-reload

-The TLS reload flag `[--tls-reload]` (default: true) controls whether `gnmic` automatically reloads the `tls-cert`, `tls-key`, and `tls-ca` files from disk when their modification times change.
+The TLS reload flag `[--tls-reload]` (default: false) controls whether `gnmic` automatically reloads the `tls-cert`, `tls-key`, and `tls-ca` files from disk when their modification times change.
 The updated certificates are applied on the next TLS reconnect.

 ### tls-max-version